CPPCodingBeans/CPPCodingBeans.github.io/README.md

 # [Coding Bean Website](https://codingbeans.org)

 The purpose of our team is to tutor computer coding to help you reach your goal faster.
 This website is to help students and parents to apply for after-school coding class in the public school.
+The website is designed and coded for computer and mobile.

+## Goal

+We are focusing to teach computer language through Minecraft game.

 ## Computer Languages